Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 ## Balance Adjustments:

 - Change DankNull from being able to convert most oredicts to just a few.
+- Make Mystical World Amethyst obtainable with the Quantum Quarry.

 ## QoL Improvements: